Martfed/value_a_company/README.md

 ![alt text](https://github.com/Martfed/value_a_company/blob/main/value%20a%20company%20arch.png)

-Main is considered as a controller.
-It receives a payload with a specific company name and just calls the other two lambdas (cash flow and balance sheet) which are in charge of getting and processing the information
+The user selects a company from a predifined list.
+This company is then sent to Main which is considered as a controller.
+It receives the payload and just calls the other two lambdas (cash flow and balance sheet) which are in charge of getting and processing the information.
+After sending it back to Main this one will send it to the Vue app for it be show in the front end.